axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-12-009-the-fiat-system-has-been-good.markdown

 </div>

 <h1></h1>
  <p>To be clear. the Fiat system has been good to humanity because it is made it possible to progress, it has given us time to grow and mature.
-And it has not been till the 21<sup>th</sup> with the Internet, etc., that that we get to try something significantly new and different.</p>
+And it has not been till the 21<sup>th</sup> with the Internet, etc., that we get to try something significantly new and different.</p>
  <p>The Fiat system, with a single focus on money, is too simplistic.
 Now that we are together as a world, we can handle more than a single focus.</p>
  <p><_xx>And that is where the Radical system comes in.</_xx></p>